-Our tours take you to Banaue, Bontoc, Batad, and Sagada so you can see the stunning scenery, charming vilages, huge caves and waterfalls, and amazing sights such as the hanging coffins!
+Our Philippines Rice Terraces tours take you to Banaue, Bontoc, Batad, and Sagada so you can see the stunning scenery, charming villages, huge caves and waterfalls, and amazing sights such as the hanging coffins!

 Banaue is located in the northern most part of the Province of Ifugao.
 It lies at the foot of Mt.
 Amuyao, the highest peak in the area, and is bounded on the north by the Mt.
 Province.

-Apart from the magnificent landscapes of mountains, forests, deep ravines, waterfalls, mighty rivers and bubbling streams, there are the mountain tribal people whose centuries-old customs, traditions and artifacts continue to fascinate the world.
+A Tour of the Philippines Rice Terraces will expose you to magnificent landscapes of mountains, forests, deep ravines, waterfalls, mighty rivers and bubbling streams, as well as an introduction to the mountain tribal people whose centuries-old customs, traditions and artifacts continue to fascinate the world.

-These are the lfugaos, who, thousands of years ago, with only simple tools and bare hands, made one of the best-known icons of Philippine tourism - the Banaue Rice Terraces.
+The natives of the Rice Terraces are the lfugaos, who, thousands of years ago, with only simple tools and bare hands, made the Banaue Rice Terraces one of the best-known icons of Philippine tourism.

 The panorama of the terraces becomes stunning as it changes colour with the season - varying shades of green in the planting season, alternating gold and ochre tones in the harvest season, and, different hues of the sky are reflected by water in the bare fields.